handsontable/handsontable/docs/content/guides/building-and-testing/modules.md

 registerLanguageDictionary(plPL);
 ```

-Now, you can use newly registered locale.
+Now, you can use newly registered translation.
 The full example looks like this:

 ```js
 import Handsontable from 'handsontable/base';